 Public commissions have included The Gurkha, in Folkestone town centre; for which she was shortlisted for the Marsh award for excellence in public sculpture, and The Mother and Child which was commissioned to raise awareness for a stigmatised group of Vietnamese women and children called the Lai Dai Han, which is now sited permanently in St James’s Sq, London.
+Rebecca has recently finished a large memorial for Nadias Initiative to mark the 10 years since the Yazidi genocide.

 “Rebecca manages to make her sculptures come alive; they breathe feelings and emotion.
 Rebecca is able to do this because of her own deep commitment to fighting the many injustices which are the causes behind her pieces, and because she is brilliant at telling human stories through bronze."